ArjunAloshious/GUI-Project/README.md

-# Final-Project-GUI
+# GUI Window for Mouse Functionalities
-The GUI Window is built using Python's PyQt5 module, and PyCharm IDE
+The GUI Window is built using Python's PyQt5 module, and PyCharm IDE.
+Each of the button's corresponding functionalities are to be mapped to them later.

 ## 'main' file
 Initially, a blank window is displayed along with a Status window/Informative window.